 I started studying acupuncture and Chinese Medicine to be able to offer other LGBTQ folks a holistic alternative to the dehumanizing healthcare experiences I’d been subjected to.
 My personal connection to queer and lesbian communities has, and continues to be the driving focus of my private practice.
 I love guiding patients through times of hormonal upheaval, allowing them to stay grounded despite the emotional turmoil that often accompanies times of illness.
 My favorite part of my job is watching people regain ownership of their healing process, reconnect with their bodies, and make positive changes in their lives.

 In addition to maintaining a private practice, I am also a Professor at the Acupuncture and Integrative Medicine College, Berkeley.
-I teach the comp review courses and an eight-hour series instructing students on gender vocabulary and pronouns, western and eastern transgender medicine, and approaches for creating an LGBTQI-inclusive practice.
-I also teach an annual workshop for the faculty and staff of AIMC and a workshop for the students at ACCHS.
+I also teach classes on working with trans patients at many Bay Area alternative medicine schools, as well as continuing education classes for acupuncturists.
 In my spare time, you can find me hiking or camping with my partner and our dogs.

 Lectures & Publications